UmamiAppearance/rollup-plugin-import-manager/README.md

 import foo from "./path/bar.js";
 ```
 The corresponding unit assigns the module name `bar.js` which can be matched with: `module: "bar.js"`
-(The matching method is actually a little more generous.
-You can skip the extension or even bigger parts if you like and if this doesn't lead to multiple matches).
+(The matching method is actually a little more generous if the value is a `String` and will search anywhere in the module name for your provided value.
+You can skip the extension or even bigger parts if you like and if this doesn't lead to multiple matches.
+However, if the value is a `RegExp`, it will test against the full module name.
+You can provide a `RegExp` value that ignores file extensions if desired).

 Absolute imports are directly assigned as the name attribute.
 So, the following example can be matched with `module: "bar"`
 ```js
 import foo from "bar";
 ```

+To match to an exact module name like `react` (no other characters before or after, so it does not match to `react-table` for example), you can provide a `RegExp`:
+`module: /^react$/`

 Also see this [example](#changing-the-module) of matching a module and changing it.